Physical Address

 Outpatient programs can be highly effective but require a strong commitment to recovery.
 Individuals must be able to manage their addiction outside the structure of a residential facility.
 These programs often include group therapy, individual counseling, and family therapy.

 Medication-assisted treatment (MAT) combines medications with therapy to treat addiction, particularly for opioid and alcohol addiction.
 Medications help reduce cravings and withdrawal symptoms, making it easier for individuals to focus on therapy and recovery.
+Some providers now offer online opioid treatment programs, allowing patients to access these services from the comfort of their own homes.
+This approach can remove barriers like travel time and scheduling conflicts, making recovery more achievable.

 Common medications used in MAT include: